Xninety-nine/Capstone_2_Student_data/README.md

 5) In [Machine Learning](Machine_Learning.ipynb) notebook, I develop regression models to predict students' grades and classification models to predict the likelihood of class failures for the academic year.
 After evaluating baseline models, I perform hyperparameter tuning to improve performance.
 Finally, I visualize feature importance and classification metrics, including a confusion matrix, to interpret model results effectively.

+6) Conclusion:
+   Grade Prediction: The RandomForestRegressor with hyperparameter tuning proved to be the best model for predicting students' average grades for the year.
+With an R-squared score of 0.856, it shows strong predictive capability (where 1.0 is a perfect fit).
+The model's performance improved significantly after including semester 1 grades in the training data.
+This model could assist administration and teachers after the first quarter by providing insights into students' likely average grades by year-end.

-6) Conclusion: The best model for predicting average grades for the year is RandomForestRegressor with hyperparameter tuning.
-The models R squared score of .856 place it at a good level with 1.0 being perfect.
-The best model for classifiying which students would be likely to fail a class was Random Forest Classifier with hyperparameter tuning.
-This model's test accuracy was .82.
-It was able to correctly predict the students who would not fail a class 88% of the time and correctly predict the students who would fail a class 60% of the time.
+  Class Failure Prediction: For identifying students at risk of failing a class, the RandomForestClassifier with hyperparameter tuning was the most effective model, achieving a test accuracy of 0.82.
+It correctly identified students who would pass 88% of the time and accurately predicted those who would fail 60% of the time.

-7) Next steps: Resampling Techniques to handel imbalanced dataset
+7) Next steps:

-Use oversampling (e.g., SMOTE) to increase the number of samples in the minority classes or undersampling to reduce the size of the majority class.
+- Addressing Class Imbalance: Implement resampling techniques to handle the imbalanced dataset.
+This could include oversampling methods (e.g., SMOTE) to increase the number of minority class samples or undersampling to reduce the size of the majority class.
+- Further Parameter Tuning: Continue exploring hyperparameters to optimize model performance further.
+- Feature Engineering: Identify and create additional features to improve the model’s ability to classify students at risk of failing, enhancing the precision of future predictions.
+- Create an XGBoost model with hyperparameter tuning and evaluate metrics.